 A Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s tiny but it’s a fantastic intro to the world of coding, allowing people of all ages to learn how to program in languages like Scratch and Python, according to the Raspberry Pi Foundation.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
 You can buy a starter kit on Amazon.

 Explore infinity with a tricky craft

 Pi is an infinite decimal, meaning that after the decimal point the numbers go on forever.
 Infinity can be a tricky concept to understand, especially for kids.
 You can teach the concept of infinity and do a fun craft by making a Mobius strip out of paper with a different pattern or color on each side.
 Another option is to introduce kids to the mind-bending world of M.C.
 Escher and try to work your way through one of his infinite drawings.
-These are 25 more optical illusions that will make your brain hurt.

 Go on a π scavenger hunt

 The symbol for pi, π, appears in a lot of places besides math textbooks!
 Since pi represents the ratio of a circle’s circumference to its diameter you can look for examples of perfect circles in your home, in nature, in art, in science, and in literature.
 You never realize how big a part pi plays in your everyday life until you start really looking for it.
-Then check out these 8 genius brain games to play with your kids.